 On May 8, 1914, President Wilson signed the Smith Lever Act, the federal bill that provided the mechanism of obtaining mutual support between the federal, state, and local governments.
 This bill provided an educational program that was to get its ideas and inspiration from people at all levels, from the farmers of the land to Washington D.C., creating the extension program- the home of 4-H.

 4-H Youth Development is part of Iowa State University Extension.
 ISU Extension research shows that Iowa youth credit their 4-H clubs with making them better citizens, leaders, and communicators.

-Research from Tufts University shows that 4-H youth are competent, confident, caring, and connected, and that they exhibit strong character.
-The Tufts study shows that 4-H’ers contribute more to their families and communities, achieve higher grades in school and are more likely to go to college than youth who are not in 4-H, or even youth who participate in other out-of-school programs.
-In addition, youth involved in 4-H lead healthier, more productive lives, are less likely to suffer from depression and are less likely to participate in risky behaviors like drinking and smoking.
+Research from Tufts University shows that 4-H youth are competent, confident, caring, connected, and that they exhibit strong character.
+The Tufts study shows that 4-H members contribute more to their families and communities, achieve higher grades in school, and are more likely to go to college than youth who are not in 4-H, or even youth who participate in other out-of-school programs.
+In addition, youth involved in 4-H lead healthier, more productive lives, are less likely to suffer from depression, and are less likely to participate in risky behaviors like drinking and smoking.